 I’m starting to feel like every other recipe on this blog has oats as a star ingredient.
 Am I getting boring?!
 There’s just so many things you can do with oats!!

-But these blueberry overnight oats have a special place in my heart.
-They’re incredibly easy to make and are perfect for back to school, work, or when you’re lazy (like me) in the morning.
+But this blueberry overnight oat recipe have a special place in my heart.
+They’re incredibly easy to make and are perfect for school, work, or when you’re just feeling lazy in the morning.

-- Homemade blueberry chia jam: for sweetness and more blueberry flavor.
+Homemade blueberry chia jam: for sweetness and more blueberry flavor.

-- Add all ingredients aside from the chia jam into a bowl, jar, or container.
+This recipe truly could not be easier.
+All you need to do is add all ingredients aside from the chia jam into a bowl, jar, or container.

-Do you eat overnight oats cold?
+Do you eat them cold?

 Generally, yes!
 Which is what makes them so great for a busy morning because you do not need to cook or reheat overnight oats.

 You can, if you want, reheat the oats in the morning for a more cozy breakfast.
 This will also melt the berries and give an ultra blueberry-y taste.

 Do they keep?
 Once prepared, these blueberry overnight oats last in the fridge for 5 days.
 Keep them in an air tight container like a mason jar, weck jar, or standard tupperware container for best results.

 What kind of oats are best?
 Rolled oats (also known as old fashioned oats) are best for overnight oats.
 I do not recommend using steel cut oats, but quick cooking oats will work for this recipe.

 Can I add yogurt?
 Yes!
 To make the oats extra creamy, you can add in a scoop of your favorite non-dairy yogurt.
 I love coconut yogurt for this recipe.